 Electric vehicle charge points

-We are working with MER to install electric vehicle (EV) charging stations at various locations across the district.
+We have worked with MER and BP Pulse to install electric vehicle (EV) charging stations at various locations across the district.

 The charge points open up EV ownership to residents who don't have access to off-street parking, whilst also providing a place for drivers to top-up on electricity whilst visiting nearby shops.